-- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods
+- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods their tenure at the programme.

-A student-centred approach to teaching, learning and assessments of students is implemented in the PSP Advanced Technologies of Computer Systems of the Department of Informatics and Computer Engineering at UNIWA.
-Each student is assigned an Academic Advisor at the very start of his/her education to provide guidance and support throughout their tenure at the programme.
 Discussions with the students indicate a respectful and satisfactory interaction with the academic staff.

+A student-centered approach to teaching, learning and assessments of students is implemented in the PSP New Generation Communication Networks and Distributed Applications Environments of the Department of Informatics and Computer Engineering at UNIWA.
+Each student is assigned an Academic Advisor at the very start of his/her education to provide guidance and support throughout